zamanhasib/isnatch-web/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.
 This is the HOME page

 Backend APIs can be accessed on [http://localhost:5000/](http://localhost:5000/).
 This is hosted seperately in Nest.js backend application.

-## Deployment on Vercel and Heroku

-The Front End application is deployed using [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-The Back End application is deployed using [Heroku Platform](https://heroku.com/).

 ## Stay in touch